 We're fortunate at the CyberWire in that our work is of the kind that doesn't seem to tempt anyone to keep very close tabs on us.
 If the stories are filed and accurate, the suits are good-to-go, and all of us have been enjoying the virtual happy hours (which are voluntary).
 But there may be kinds of work where some form of monitoring seems necessary.
 Are you, for example, working under a time and materials contract?
 Then managers might become a bit antsy over whether time was actually being entered honestly.
 Still, it seems there ought to be a solution that stops short of the kind of Benthamite panopticon the Post describes.
 And we hesitate to even speculate about the workload involved in actually checking all those webcams and keylogs.
 Management by walking around is fine, but management by online lurking?
 OK, Boomer: that's another kettle of fish.

-Big Data may remain, in some form, after its role in contact tracing is over.
+Big Data may remain a significant sector, in some form, after its role in contact tracing is over.

 Britain's National Health Service, in particular its research arm, NHSX, may, the New Statesman reports, retain the services of Palantir after its role in contact tracing has ended.
 Palantir has said that its analytical capabilities are one of the more valuable tools available to manage the pandemic.
 They'll surely have similar utility in organizing healthcare post-pandemic, and the uses publicly being discussed for the big data company certainly sound legitimate, given the usual ceteris paribus clauses about privacy and security.
 Whether critics will regard this as the sort of "mission creep" many have warned against remains to be seen.